Accusoft/PrizmDocServerSdkDotNet/docfx_project/index.md

 Part of the larger [PrizmDoc Viewer] product, PrizmDoc Server is a powerful document processing engine which hosts a set of low-level document processing REST APIs.
 While you could use these REST APIs directly, it requires quite a bit of effort.
-This library (the PrizmDoc Server .NET SDK) is a wrapper around the PrizmDoc Server REST APIs, making it easy to use PrizmDoc Server functionality in .NET.
+This library, the **PrizmDoc Server .NET SDK**, is a wrapper around the PrizmDoc Server REST APIs, making it easy to use PrizmDoc Server functionality in .NET.

 You can use this library with any deployment of PrizmDoc Server, whether it's your own self-hosted deployment or Accusoft's cloud-hosted offering.
 Simply